StartupAndPlay/startupandplay.com/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 5. Google Analytics Dashboard Top Pages, Top Referrers and Top Searches
 6. Google Analytics Dashboard Traffic Overview
 7. Google Analytics Dashboard statistics per page on Frontend
+8. Google Analytics Dashboard cities on region map

 == License ==

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 09.09.2013 - v4.1.4 =
+- added access level option to Additional Backend Settings section
+- added access level option to Additional Frontend Settings section
+- new feature for Geo Map allowing local websites to display cities, instead of countries, on a regional map
+- fixed colors for Geo Chart containing world visits by country

 = 16.08.2013 - v4.1.3 =
 - solved WooCommerce conflict using .note class